 – Are you looking for a sofa bed for the lounge?
 It will only be an occasional guest bed, but it’s your main sofa.
 So comfort – along with good looks – are crucial.

 – Does your sofa bed need to be both main sofa and your bed every night?
 Functionality, sturdiness and ease of conversion from sofa to bed are all important, as are looks and comfort.

 Not sure where to start?
 Take a look – we’ve rounded up our Top 10 contemporary sofa beds for small spaces, with choices for all the above scenarios:

-Also available in other contemporary shades, easily folds flat with a simple mechanism and the arms are removable if need be to accommodate taller guests.
+Also available in other contemporary shades, it easily folds flat with a simple mechanism.
+And the arms are removable to accommodate taller guests.

-Another option when you’ll be using both sofa and bed regularly is the Howi 2-seater sofa bed from Habitat as its easy-function bed mechanism and 12cm foam mattress, make it suitable for everyday use.
+7. Another option when you’ll be using both sofa and bed regularly is the Howi 2-seater sofa bed from Habitat, shown above and below.
+Its easy to use three-fold mechanism and 12cm foam mattress make it suitable for everyday use.

 Petite proportions, slim wooden legs and slender arms make it the ideal contemporary sofa bed for small rooms.
 We also love that the neat Howi Sofa Bed is so versatile – it’s available in 2 sizes and various colour options.

 8. The contemporary yet timeless Milner Sofa Bed above again has neat proportions.
 We particularly like the styling details such as the piping on the arms and additional scatter cushions.